Software requirements for Hyper-V

 - The agent version must be 4.7.5 or later, and

 - The agent must be installed on a Windows Server 2016 or later with virtual machine configuration version 6.2 or later.
 If the virtual machine is hosted on a Hyper-V cluster, then the virtual machine cluster functional level must be level 9 or higher.

-- Druva recommends that you use the Microsoft’s native VSS provider.
+- Druva recommends that you use Microsoft’s native VSS provider.
 If you are using a third-party VSS provider, you must configure Phoenix agents to recognize this provider.

 - Ensure that you enable Hyper-V role on the host.

 - Ensure that Phoenix service is running as administrator.

 - Ensure that you set the shadow storage value according to the virtual machine size.

 - Correctly configure SMB shares.
 Windows Server VSS Agent Service must be installed on the server that hosts SMB shares.

 - Hyper-V host should have full control on SMB share.
 For a full list of requirements for SMB3 shares, see http://technet.microsoft.com/en-us/library/jj612865.aspx.

 - Druva recommends that you enable Backup (volume snapshot) under Hyper-V Integration Services.
 If the Backup (Volume snapshot) is enabled, Phoenix can take a virtual machine backup without interrupting services on the virtual machine.